microsoft/azure-openai-service-proxy/docs/docs/20-service-installation/10-OpenAI-Proxy.md

     azd up
     ```

-    It will prompt you to provide an `azd` environment name (like "openai-proxy"), select a subscription from your Azure account, and select a location (like "eastus").
-Then it will provision the resources in your account and deploy the latest code.
+    It will prompt you to provide an `azd` environment name (like "aiproxy"), select a subscription from your Azure account, and select a location (like "eastus" or "sweden central").
+Then azd will provision the resources in your account and deploy the latest code.
 If you get an error with deployment, changing the location can help, as there may be availability constraints for some of the resources.

     On completion, the following Azure resources will be provisioned:

     ![Azure OpenAI Playground experience](../media/azure_resources.png)